Ready to create Facebook ads in 2025?

 Set Automated Rules

-- Pause underperforming ad sets automatically
+• Pause underperforming ad sets automatically.

-- Increase budget on high-ROAS performers
+• Increase budget for high-ROAS ads.

 Build Excel Dashboards for Campaign Analysis